-The Trinity: Community in Relationship
+The Tríníty = Community in Relationship

-Roman 5:1-5 Proverbs 8:1-4, 22-31 College Hill Presbyterian Church, Tulsa Rev. Todd B. Freeman June 12, 2022
+Roman 5:1-5 Proverbs 8:1-4, 22-31 College Hill Presbyterian Church, Tulsa Rev. Todd B. Freeman June 15, 2025

 Over the years, I have often referred to, or directly asked: What is your understanding of the nature and character of God?
 How do we, as human beings, relate to and experience God, the Divine?
 We must start by acknowledging that any words used to describe God are inadequate, unsatisfactory, and woefully lacking.
 Some are even misleading.
-After all, words cannot ever describe that which is indescribable, that which will always ultimately remain a Mystery.
+After all, words cannot ever describe that which is indescribable, that which will always and ultimately remain a Mystery.
 However, that hasn't stopped us from trying.
-In fact, within the Christian faith, it took nearly 300 years after Jesus' death to come to what might be described as a forced agreement that then became the official doctrine of the Roman Catholic Church, known as the Nicene Creed.

-It's called the Doctrine of the Trinity.
+Within the Christian faith, it took nearly 300 years after Jesus' death to come to what might be described as a forced agreement that then became the official doctrine and dogma of the Catholic Church, known as the Nicene Creed.
+It lays out the Doctrine of the Trinity.
 As Presbyterians, along with every other mainline Protestant denomination, as well as the Roman Catholic and Orthodox Churches, our starting point is what is called the triune nature of God.
 We've heard it explained as God as Three in One, and One in Three.
-It's what we sing about in the hymn, "Holy, Holy!"
+It's what we sing about in the hymn, Holy, Holy, Holy!, "God in three persons, blessed Trinity."

 Our theological faith tradition historically claims that this one God is revealed to us, and relates to us, in three distinct ways: traditionally known as the Father/Creator, the Son/Redeemer, and the Holy Spirit/Sustainer.
 But let's face it, this ancient doctrine of the Trinity uses language that is considered by many good and faithful Christians in our day and age to be confusing, misleading, hierarchical, and certainly patriarchal.
-That's not too surprising knowing it was a group of male bishops in the politically charged climate of Imperial Roman Emperor Constantine who formulated this doctrine in the early 4th century.

-That's why many of us find comfort in the words of folks like German priest and theologian Martin Luther, who is credited as basically starting the Protestant Reformation within the Roman Catholic Church just over 500 years ago, "To try to comprehend the Trinity endangers your sanity."
-Or John Wesley, the founder of Methodism, who declared, "Bring me a worm that can comprehend a human being, and then I will show you a human being that can comprehend the Triune God."
-Perhaps that's one reason why College Hill stopped reciting the Apostles' Creed at some point even before I became the pastor here over fourteen years ago.
+That's why many of us find comfort in the words of folks like German priest and theologian Martin Luther, who is credited as basically starting the Protestant Reformation within the Roman Catholic Church just over 500 years ago.
+Luther stated, "To try to comprehend the Trinity endangers your sanity."
+Or John Wesley, the founder of the Methodist tradition, who declared, "Bring me a worm that can comprehend a human being, and then I will show you a human being that can comprehend the Triune God."

-However, while some faith communities either reject or simple refuse to engage with the concept of a triune God, some of the most progressive Christian theologians have decided that even though they no longer accept the ancient doctrine of the Trinity as written in the Nicene and Apostles' Creeds, they nonetheless seek to remain in the debate over how we understand and experience God in a triune way.
-As an example, here's the approach taken by Jesus Seminar scholar and recently deceased Episcopal Bishop John Shelby Spong.
-See if you can relate, I certainly can.
+While while some faith communities either reject or simply refuse to engage with the concept of a triune God, some of the most progressive Christian theologians have decided that even though they no longer accept the ancient doctrine of the Trinity as written in the Nicene and Apostles' Creeds, they nonetheless seek to remain in the debate over how we understand and experience God in a triune way.
+As an example, here's the approach taken by Jesus Seminar scholar Episcopal Bishop John Shelby Spong.
+See if you can relate.
 He writes: